anewton1998/draft-hdyd/draft-newton-how-do-you-do.md

 using an old, worn photograph.
 Upon giving his name, the young man asks of his father, "how do you do?"

-This document describes a system to aid in the discovery of identifers for natural persons while preserving their privacy.
+This document describes a system, HDYD for "how do you do", to aid in the discovery of identifers for natural persons while preserving their privacy.
 The system uses a publicly visible Bloom filter along with an exchange of messages between agents acting on behalf of users.
 When an agent suspects that another agent possesses the